As your organization's super administrator, you can let users and non-super administrators recover their account if they

 - The user is terminated or leaves your organization.

 - You suspect the account has been hijacked and the user’s recovery information is no longer legitimate.

-- G Suite for Education users under the age of 18—Younger G Suite for Education users aren’t permitted to add a recovery phone number or email to their account.
+- Google Workspace for Education users under the age of 18—Younger Google Workspace for Education users aren’t permitted to add a recovery phone number or email to their account.
 They can't reset a forgotten password on their own.

 Note: Users of any age with primary or secondary education accounts can't supply a recovery phone number or email.
-The option to add a phone number or email is disabled for these types of accounts.
+The option to add a phone number or email is not available for these types of accounts.

-Only users with Higher Education accounts, administrators, and teachers using G Suite for Education can supply a recovery phone number or email.
+Only users with Higher Education accounts, administrators, and teachers using Google Workspace for Education can supply a recovery phone number or email.

 If your organization uses Password Sync for Active Directory (GSPS) and you prevented users from changing their Google passwords, users are redirected to Active Directory to reset their passwords.
 This keeps their Active Directory passwords in sync with Google Workspace.

 Option 2: Ask users to contact an administrator

-If a user clicks Forgot password? on the sign-in page, and you haven't turned on non-admin password recovery, they see a message to contact their administrator.
+If a user clicks Forgot password? on the sign-in page, and you haven't turned on password recovery, they get a message to contact their administrator.
 Make sure you've provided a way for users to contact an administrator if they can't sign in to their account.